danshumaker/jira-cli/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------

-### how to use username alias/nicknames with cmd-jira
+### how to use username alias/nicknames with jira-cli
   * [find users username](###finding-username)
-  * save the username alias/nickname in user_alias block of  ~/.jira/config.json .
+  * save the username alias/nickname in user_alias block of  .jira-cli/config.json .
 	* for eg. if username  is palashkulsh@gmail.com and you choose nickname as palash then your user_alias map would look like

 	``` json